ruslanbes/chessmetrics/docs/adr-002-web-framework.md

 - **Node.js + Fastify**: Higher performance but smaller ecosystem and community
 - **Deno**: Modern runtime but less mature ecosystem and limited chess library compatibility
 - **Rust + Axum**: Better performance but higher complexity and learning curve

-## Consequences

-### Positive:
-- Rapid development and deployment
-- Easy integration with chess.js and other JavaScript libraries
-- Simple static file serving for cached responses
-- Excellent middleware ecosystem for caching and versioning
-- Easy to implement auto-discovery patterns
-- Great developer experience with hot reloading and debugging

-### Negative:
-- Performance limitations for very high traffic (beyond 100 req/sec)
-- Single-threaded nature may require worker threads for complex calculations
-- Memory overhead compared to compiled alternatives

-### Risks:
-- May need optimization for high-traffic scenarios
-- Single point of failure if not properly configured
-- Need to implement proper error handling and logging

 ## Implementation Notes:
 - Use Express.js with TypeScript for type safety